Gluten-Free Brioche

 Instead of milk and butter, we opted for plant-based oat milk, which is rich and creamy, and coconut oil.
 This tropical oil is a great substitute to butter in dairy-free bakes as it has a higher amount of saturated fats compared to other vegetable oils.
 These fats give that flaky, "melt in your mouth" effect.

-Compared to the classic recipe, we have reduced the fat to flour ratio form 1:2 to 1:3 so you can enjoy this brioche with less guilt.
+Compared to the classic recipe, we have reduced the fat-to-flour ratio from 1:2 to 1:3, so you can enjoy this brioche with less guilt.

 Frequently Asked Questions